tnordquist/recursion-1/docs/index.md

 \end{aligned}
 $$

-In most cases, the function $f$ isn't expressed as a function of _all_ the preceding terms, but of a small number of terms immediately preceding $a_n$.
+In practice, the function $f$ usually isn't expressed as a function of _all_ the preceding terms, but of a small number of terms immediately preceding $a_n$.
 Also, note that the recurrence relation usually doesn't define $A$ completely: the definition generally includes one or more _initial values_, as well.

 ### Example: The factorial function